 Her work continues to resonate by capturing the fragile, fleeting nature of childhood and family bonds.

 Books by Sally Mann:

 13. Susan Meiselas (1948 – )

-Susan Meiselas is an American documentary photographer whose work has been published in many newspapers and magazines including The New York Times, The Times, Time, GEO and Paris Match.
-Besides being a member of the Magnum Photo Agency since 1980, she received the 1979 Robert Capa Gold Medal and was named a MacArthur Fellow in 1992.
+Susan Meiselas is a recognized American documentary photographer whose powerful images have graced the pages of prominent publications like The New York Times and Time magazine.
+A member of the Magnum Photo Agency since 1980, she has won prestigious awards such as the Robert Capa Gold Medal and a MacArthur Fellowship.